Ricardo-Osorio/TornBrowserExtension/README.md

         *This is turned on for all categories in bazaars due to the lack of categories on this page*
     - **Reselling profit** - shows exactly how much profit can be made by buying and selling an item in the NPC stores.
 Items are also highlighted
     - **Store money in items** - adds a small piggy bank icon to items selling for the same amount as they can be sold to NPC stores, useful to store money in items and knowing you can get it back safely
-- Listings
-    - **Update all prices of the same item** - updating a price of an items with more than one entry will replicate the same action for all others on that same page.

-        *There's a known bug where fast consecutive price updates require to either wait ~30sec or refresh the page before being able to do it again*

 On the above pages and the NPC stores there will be a side bar added to the browser allowing for quickly moving around between the market pages.
 On top of that, one of the buttons takes you back to the last bazaar you visited.

 ## Customization
-There's a browser popup where some settings can be configured and the API key updated.
+There's a browser popup to set the API key and customize parameters to your liking.
 - **Minimum profit** - Minimum profit amount needed before displaying the highlight and profit on items
 - **Minimum sale (%)** - Minimum profit percentage needed before displaying the highlight and icon on items
 - **Minimum piggy bank value** - Minimum value necessary to consider an item worth of buying to store money